whity/transmission-client/README.markdown

 Get a list of torrents and print its file names:

 	require 'transmission-client'
-	t = Transmission::Client.new('127.0.0.1', 9091)
+	t = Transmission::Client.new('127.0.0.1', 9091, 'transmission', 'secretpassword')
 	t.torrents.each do |torrent|
 	  puts torrent.name
 	end

-To use the EventMachine driven interface:
+Currently the event EventMachine driven interface doesn't support all the goodness the regular one does.

 	require 'eventmachine'
 	require 'transmission-client'